j-honnacker/data-mgmt-SAS/SAS-techniques/README.md

 </td>

 <td align="left">
-reads a CSV and recognizes "NA" values as missing values for both character and numeric variables
+reads a CSV and recognizes "NA" values as missing values for both character and numeric variables <a href="#ReadCSV-NAs">Details</a>
 </td>

 </tr>